Where is Byron?

 Where should I eat?

 Many of the restaurants in and around Byron serve up barbecue and Southern homestyle favorites, but you’ll also find Mexican, Chinese, seafood, all your favorite national fast food brands, and more.
 What are you hungry for?
-CLICK HERE to view what Byron has to offer!
+View our restaurant listings to see what Byron has to offer!

 Or view some of the favorites!